-Delaware Valley College provides two different tracks for students to gain academic credit through field-related work experience: career exploration experience (CEE) and internship.
+Delaware Valley College provides two different tracks for students to gain academic credit through field-related work experience: career exploration experiences (CEEs) and internships.

-Internship is an opportunity in which a student develops industry-specific knowledge and gains skills in preparation for a post-graduation opportunity – this should be an apprenticeship-type position in which the student works with a professional in a career track that they wish to pursue.
+Internships are opportunities for students to develop industry-specific knowledge and gains skills in preparation for post-graduation opportunities – they should be apprenticeship-type positions in which the students work with professionals in career tracks that they wish to pursue.

 Advantages of Employer Participation

 - Students who are seeking experience in a discipline-related field they have an interest in

 - Assistance in projects of importance to your organization

 - Students who have been guided in professional development through a first-year course focused on problem-based learning and critical thinking